NdunguSam01/phase-4-superheroes-code-challenge/README.md

     ```
     pipenv shell
     ```

-3. **Creating the database** - once you have successfully cloned the project, navigate into the code-challenge folder then into the app folder
+3. **Create the database** - once you have successfully cloned the project and entered the virtual environment, run the following command to create an instance of the database since the project's database migration has already been done

     ```
-    cd code-challenge/app
-    ```

-4. **Create the database** - since the project's database migration has already been done, run the following command to create an instance of the database

-    ```
     flask db upgrade
     ```

-5. **Seed the database** - to successfully view the results, run the seed file  which will populate the database with data
+4. **Seed the database** - to successfully view the results, run the seed file  which will populate the database with data

     ```
     python3 seed.py
     ```

-6. **Start the Flask API** - to start the Flask API, run the app.py file
+5. **Start the Flask API** - to start the Flask API, run the app.py file

     ```
     python3 app.py